-Revenue is recognized when it is realized or realizable and earned.
-The Association considers revenue realized or realizable when assessed to the members of the Association.
-Distributions from receiverships are recognized when received by the Association to the extent they are not in excess of claims and claims adjustment expense paid for the specific estate (early access distributions).
+The Association recognizes revenue when assessed to the members of the Association.
+Distributions from receiverships are recognized when received by the Association to the extent they are not in excess of cumulative claims and claims adjustment expense paid for the specific estate (early access distributions).